-Our direct sales and marketing staff are located in the United States, China, Germany, Italy, Japan, Singapore, South Korea, and Taiwan.
+Our direct sales and marketing staff is located in the United States, China, France, Germany, Italy, United Kingdom, Japan, Singapore, South Korea, and Taiwan.
 They work closely with customers in the effort to understand their businesses, anticipate trends and define products that will provide significant technical and economic advantages to our customers.
-We utilize a highly skilled team of application and customer support engineers that support our customers as they integrate our products into their research, development and manufacturing processes.
+We employ a highly skilled team of application and customer support engineers that support our customers as they integrate our products into their research, development and manufacturing processes.
 Through these customer relationships, we seek to develop a close understanding of customer and product requirements to align our capabilities with our customers' roadmaps and production ramps.